jsudiaman/TuneJar/README.md

 #### Running TuneJar
 If using an IDE, import as a **Maven project**.
 Then run ``src/main/java/tunejar.player.Player.java``.

-If you aren't using an IDE, you can run TuneJar by entering the following commands:
+If you aren't using an IDE, you can run TuneJar using the following Maven commands:
 ```
 mvn compile
 mvn exec:java -Dexec.mainClass="tunejar.player.Player"